EU urges Yanukovich to intervene to save Ukraine trade pact

 The fundamental sticking point is over former prime minister Tymoshenko, a fierce opponent of Yanukovich who was jailed in 2011 for seven years for abuse of office.
 Western governments have described the trial as politically motivated.

 EU governments see Tymoshenko's case as symbolic of "selective justice" in Ukraine and want her to be allowed to travel to Germany to be treated for a chronic back ailment.
-There had also been a push by some EU governments for her to receive a pardon, but Yanukovich is resisting that.
+There had also been a push by some EU governments for her to receive a pardon, but Yanukovich is not comfortable with that.

 German Foreign Minister Guido Westerwelle said he wanted Ukraine to look towards Europe and benefit from closer trade ties with the EU, but it also had to meet basic requirements.

 "I urgently recommend Ukraine to act ... and not play for time.
-Time is running out," he told reporters in Brussels.
+Time is running out," he told reporters as he arrived for an EU meeting that was due to discuss Ukraine.

-The foreign ministers had been expected to decide on Monday whether Ukraine had met the EU conditions for signing the agreement.
-But they put off their decision to allow time for a session of the Ukraine parliament this week they hope will pass a law that could permit Tymoshenko to go to Germany.

-EU enlargement chief Stefan Fuele will travel to Ukraine on Tuesday and two EU envoys, former Polish President Aleksander Kwasniewski and Irish politician Pat Cox, will also be in Kiev to try to broker a compromise on Tymoshenko.
+Berlin's offer to allow Tymoshenko to come to Germany for medical treatment remained on the table, he said.

-Chancellor Angela Merkel, speaking in Germany's Bundestag lower house of parliament, held out the prospects of financial incentives if Ukraine meets EU demands.
+Chancellor Angela Merkel, speaking in the Bundestag lower house of parliament, held out the prospects of financial incentives if Ukraine meets EU demands.

-"I will push in Vilnius for the EU to counteract this pressure with concrete opportunities and real solidarity," Merkel said, referring to Russian pressure.
+"I will push in Vilnius for the EU to counteract this pressure with concrete opportunities and real solidarity," Merkel said .

 "This could be done by offering additional sales possibilities for products of our partner that cannot be exported to Russia, or through help in broadening its supplies of energy," she said.